FED 50mm 1:3.5 Industar-10

 The lens that my FED-2 rangefinder came with was the crown jewel of the entire package.
 Collapsable, beautiful, with a distinctive brassing on the ring surrounding the glass bubble, a quality even the much more expensive Leica Elmars do not seem to have.

-My 50mm 𝒇3.5 Industar-10 lens had ФЭД inscribed in Cyrillics, which is the same brand as the camera, FED.
+My 50mm 𝒇3.5 Industar-10 lens had ФЭД inscribed in Cyrillic, which is the same brand as the camera, FED.
 FED is an acronym for Felix Edmundovich Dzerzhinsky, in Russian: Фе́ликс Эдму́ндович Дзержи́нский.
 He’s known for his involvement with the Soviet secret police and the children’s labour commune, which eventually transformed into the factory that made FED cameras.

 Despite its appearance (and mechanics) closely resembling the German Leica’s Elmar collapsable lens, its optics are something else.
 Based on Carl Zeiß’s designs, like many other Soviet lenses, Industar-10 uses the Tessar system that some say may perform as well as Elmar — but only if it’s properly “adjusted.”
 This refers to the lens’ good design being held back by poor build quality control.